 Checklist Could an Aged Shelf Corporation be Beneficial to You?

 ● Do you need to secure asset protection quickly?
 How about within a couple of hours?

 ● Do you have equipment or office space you need to lease, but don’t have an incorporation date that qualifies your business for consideration?

-● Have you been in business as a sole proprietor for a number of years and are just now incorporating — and hoping to obtain an incorporation date that matches your company’s true tenure?
+● Have you been in business as a sole proprietor for several years and are just now incorporating — and hoping to obtain an incorporation date that matches your company’s true tenure?

-If you answered “Yes” to any of the above questions, read on to explore how purchasing an aged shelf corporation can save you time and money — and how to determine whether or not you’re dealing with a trustworthy vendor of shelf corporations.
+If you answered “Yes” to any of the above questions, read on to explore the benefits of buying a shelf company, as they can save you time and money — and to determine whether or not you’re dealing with a trustworthy vendor of shelf corporations.

 1. What is an Aged Shelf Corporation?